David Lee (basketball): New York Knicks (2005–2010)

 In the 2007–08 season, Lee continued to develop into a major contributor off the bench for the Knicks.

-On November 30, 2008, Lee set a career high in points, with 37, and became the first Knicks player with 30 points and 20 rebounds in a game since Patrick Ewing had 34 points and 25 rebounds on February 23, 1997.
+On November 30, 2008, Lee scored 37 points, a career high, and became the first Knicks player with 30 points and 20 rebounds in a game since Patrick Ewing had 34 points and 25 rebounds on February 23, 1997.

-On December 9, in a match-up against the Chicago Bulls, Lee became only the eleventh Knick ever to record 10 consecutive double-doubles.
+On December 9, 2008, in a game against the Chicago Bulls, Lee became the eleventh Knick to record 10 consecutive double-doubles.

+Following the 2008-09 season, Lee became a restricted free agent, and would eventually resign with the Knicks on September 24, 2009 on a one-year, $7 million contract after not finding the lucrative $50+ million deal he was searching for.
+The contract had incentives that could take it up to $8 million if the Knicks were to qualify for the postseason.

-On February 11, Lee was chosen to replace an injured Allen Iverson to represent the East team at the 2010 NBA All-Star Game.
+On February 11, 2010, Lee was chosen to replace an injured Allen Iverson on the East team at the 2010 NBA All-Star Game.
 He became the first Knick to make the All-Star team since Allan Houston and Latrell Sprewell appeared in the 2001 NBA All-Star Game.
 On April 2, Lee recorded the first triple-double of his career, putting up 37 points, 20 rebounds, and 10 assists against the Golden State Warriors.
 He became the first player since Kareem Abdul-Jabbar in 1976 to record at least 35 points, 20 rebounds and 10 assists in a game.
 At the end of the season, Lee became an unrestricted free agent.
 He had recorded career highs in points per game, as well as assists per game.